halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 ##### **Endpoint**

-This option allows users to set the endpoint or the tacacs+ server IP address on which Haltdos Device will send authentication requests.
+This option allows users to set the endpoint or the TACACS+ server IP address on which Haltdos Console will send authentication requests.

     Accepted values: IP